This is the third blog post about my home network improvements series.

 The LAN interface (the bridge now) will be configured with a static IP of our choosing.
 For this static IP, it will be one of the IP subnet we will select.
 We can use one of the IP subnet allowed for private IPv4 addresses (see RFC 1918).
 I advise to use a range within the 192.168.0.0/16 subnet to avoid collisions with your company network when working from home (many companies are using ranges in the 10.0.0.0/8 or 172.16.0.0/12) or some tools are also using such private subnets (e.g. libvirt or Docker are using ranges within the 172.16.0.0/12 by default).
 I would select the subnet 192.168.9.0/24.
 You could of course go with any others.
 Our router will now have the IP 192.168.9.1 (but you can give it any IP from 192.168.9.1 to 192.168.9.254, it does not really matter).

 Nothing much to say on this configuration file, it should speak for itself.
-One point different than for the WAN interface, I have here chosen to activate LLDP.
+Compare to the WAN interface, I have here chosen to activate LLDP and set up the interface even when the carrier is down (not a single device on the LAN side).
 LLDP is the Link Layer Discovery Protocol and can provide some extra information from devices on your network which might advertise themselves.
 It is not mandatory to activate it, but it can give you some insights and monitoring of your local network.
 You can use `networkclt lldp` to retrieve information of neighbours.

 We have now our “router” with two network interfaces one configured for managing our internal LAN and the other one connected to the WAN.
 But can it route packets from LAN to WAN and from WAN to LAN?
 No.